iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

-### RC8 is available for testnet, but not mainnet rehearsal.
+### RC8 is available for both testnet and mainnet rehearsal 2.

 ### RC8 is an incompatible upgrade.
 Please cleanup your local data before restart.